James Chan Advises U.S. Firms in Exporting American-made Products and Services to China and Asia

 James Chan, Ph.D., Founder & President, Asia Marketing and Management (AMM)

-Asia Marketing and Management advises U.S. companies on marketing American-made products and services to China and Asia.
+Asia Marketing and Management advises U.S. companies on marketing American-made industrial and engineered products and professional services to China and Asia.
 The Philadelphia-based consultancy was founded by James Chan, Ph.D., a nationally-recognized specialist in international sales and marketing to China and Asia.

 Born Wah Kong Chan in Guangzhou, China and educated in Hong Kong and the United States, James Chan (陈华江) founded his consulting practice in 1983 after he had succeeded in exporting scientific, technical, engineering, and medical books and journals to China and Asia from 1981 to 1983.